-In his current role, Steven is responsible for strategic advice and information to the Mercy Community Services Executive Team, and leading the Families, Young People and Disability Services portfolio in: the mission, vision and values; strategic and high quality operations of the service delivery; and communication and engagement of stakeholders.
+In his current role, Steven is responsible for strategic advice and information to the Mercy Community Services Executive Team, and leading the Families and Young People Services portfolio in: the mission, vision and values; strategic and high quality operations of the service delivery; and communication and engagement of stakeholders.

 Steven began his career in community services in the early 80s in a residential care program for young people in care.
 Prior to joining Mercy Community Services, Steven was Regional Manager at Anglicare Southern Queensland, where he managed residential and foster care programs, and he was later appointed as the organisation’s Executive Director.
 Steven’s extensive community services experience in management and service delivery has made him an important part of our executive team.

 Steven holds a Bachelor of Arts (Honours) in Psychology and was a registered psychologist until he decided to focus on his career in management.

 Stuart was appointed to the role of Chief Financial Officer at Mercy Community Services in late 2013.
 In this role, Stuart is responsible for Finance, Property and Procurement.

 Prior to joining Mercy Community Services, Stuart was Group Manager of Commercial Finance at St John of God Healthcare in Perth, where he was responsible for the rollout of shared services for finance and related functions across the group.
 He also held the role of Chief Financial Officer for both Indigo Telecom Group and Guvera Inc, responsible for both domestic and overseas operations.
 Stuart has worked at a senior level in Vodafone, Oracle, Virgin and Hutchison Three where he held senior finance line roles and consulting roles covering finance function optimisation, systems implementation and change management.